 The outer tuning dial may present a problem.
-If it is cracked or chipped it can be repaired with Plas-T-Pair.
+If it is cracked, it can be repaired with Plas-T-Pair.
 But if it is missing, there is no replacement.
-I had some hand made by a woodturner who happens to be a close friend, but if you had to pay for them.
+I had one hand made by a woodturner who happens to be a close friend, but if I had to pay for it. . . .

 Here's how to repair a chip: Put tape over the void on the front of the knob and on the edge to make your "dam."
-Mix some Plas-T-Pair and Evercoat as previously described and slowly (to avoid air bubbles) pour it in from the back (figs 34 &35).
+Mix some Plas-T-Pair and Evercoat as previously described and slowly (to avoid air bubbles) pour it in from the back (figs 23 & 24).
 After 24 hours, remove the tape.
-Wait a week or more before sanding any irregularities.
+Wait a week before sanding any irregularities.
 A final buff with steel wool should make the patch all but invisible.
-In fig 36, the patch is at the top of the dial.
+In fig 25, the patch is at the top of the dial.
 I had to enhance the photo in PhotoShop to make it visible at all!

-fig 34-broken tuning dial
+fig 23-broken tuning dial

-fig 35-Plas-T-Pair poured in tape mold
+fig 24-Plas-T-Pair poured in tape mold

-fig 36-patched dial
+fig 25-patched dial

 The knurled nuts for the antenna, if missing, may be replaced with solid brass knurled nuts available in hardware stores.
-If the antenna strap is missing, a piece of bare wire. bent to an S shape, (or even a paper clip) can be used as a jumper.
+If the antenna strap is missing, a piece of bare wire or even a paper clip can be used as a jumper.